 Practices of Self-Made Millionaires

-There are nearly 22 million millionaires in the U.S. that account for 8.8% of the country's adult population.
+There are nearly 22 million millionaires in the U.S., accounting for 8.8% of the country's adult population.

-Most people tend to think that those millionaires stem from family and generational wealth, but Ramsey's study determined that 79% didn't receive any inheritance from parents or other family members, but instead were self-made.
+Most people tend to think that those millionaires stem from family and generational wealth, but Ramsey's study determined that 79% didn't receive any inheritance from parents or other family members—they were self-made.
 Further research showed me that self-made millionaires have the discipline to turn their dreams into reality.
-Common practices of self-made millionaires include consistent saving and investing, goal-oriented planning, continuous learning, strategic networking, and risk management.
+Common practices include consistent saving and investing, goal-oriented planning, continuous learning, strategic networking, and risk management.

-1. Consistent Saving and Investing.
-High net worth individuals good money habits.
-Consistently saving and investing their money.
-They have a discipline set aside a portion of their income for savings and investments.
-This habit regardless of market conditions.
-I've learned that a general rule of thumb is to set aside 20% for savings, retirement, and investments, if you are in your 30s.
+High net worth individuals practice good money habits, consistently saving and investing a portion of their income.
+This happens regardless of market conditions.
+A general rule of thumb is to set aside 20% for savings, retirement, and investments—especially if you're in your 30s.

-2. Goal-Oriented Planning.
-They set clear financial goals and develop a plan to achieve them.
-They regularly review and adjust their plans to ensure they are on track to achieving their goals.
+They set clear financial goals and build a plan to achieve them.
+These plans are reviewed and adjusted regularly to stay on track.

 If you’re finding it challenging to stay on top of all the changes, connect with our financial planning professionals by scheduling a no-obligation call.
 At NEST Financial, we can help make crypto not quite so cryptic.